sumerah/Shuffle/README.md

 ### Steps
 1. Open a terminal in the directory where the file shuffle.cpp is saved
-2. Compile the progrma using:
+2. Compile the program using:
 ```bash
 g++ -o shuffle shuffle.cpp
 ```